Medically reviewed by Drugs.com. Last updated on Apr 5, 2023.

-Foot pain can affect any part of your foot, from your toes to your Achilles tendon at the back of your heel.
+Foot pain can affect any part of the foot, from the toes to the Achilles tendon at the back of the heel.

-Although mild foot pain often responds well to home treatments, it can take time to resolve.
-Your doctor should evaluate severe foot pain, especially if it follows an injury.
+Mild foot pain often responds well to home treatments.
+But it can take time for the pain to ease.
+See a health care provider for severe foot pain, especially if it comes after an injury.

 - Achilles tendinitis